-Finally we analyze the diurnal patterns of the vapor pressure deficit $D_a = e_s(T_a) - e_a$ which is a critical driver of the latent heat flux in the PM equation.
+Finally we analyze the diurnal patterns of the vapor pressure deficit $D_a = e_s(T_a) - e_a$, which is a critical driver of the latent heat flux in the PM equation.
 Since D_a is derived from the observations, we analyzed its diurnal patterns in Fig. 11.
-We found that the vapor pressure in the air remained fairly constant during the day, hence it did not co-vary with R{sd} , and only showed a small CW hysteresis with higher vapor pressure during the morning than during the afternoon.
-The saturation vapor pressure, which is a function of air temperature, however, showed a distinct and large CCW hysteresis loop with respect to

-20 R{sd} , which is consistent with the large hysteresis in air temperature (Figs. 9 and 12).
-As a consequence, D_a also showed a distinct and large CCW hysteresis with a large phase lag of $t{\phi} = ~150$ min (see Table
+We found that the vapor pressure in the air remained fairly constant during the day; hence it did not co-vary with R{sd} and only showed a small CW hysteresis with higher vapor pressure during the morning compared to during the afternoon.
+The saturation vapor pressure, which is a function of air temperature, however, showed a distinct and large CCW hysteresis loop with respect to R{sd} , which is consistent with the large hysteresis in air temperature (Figs. 9 and 12).
+As a consequence, D_a also showed a distinct and large CCW hysteresis